lidaof/eg-docs/docs/text.rst

 customized long-range format
 ----------------------------

-One of our user proposed the long-range format as below:
+One of our user proposed a long-range format as below:

 .. image:: _static/long_text_4.png

-We also added the support and the file in this format can be loaded as track:
+We also added the support and file in this format can be loaded as track:

 .. image:: _static/long_text_5.png